GeorgRamer/anasys-python-tools/README.rst

 NOTE
 ----
-Please note that this package is currently pre-alpha.
+Please note that this package is currently beta.
 Things may break unexpectedly.
-Please backup all data before use with this package.
+Most functions writing to Analysis Studio format have been disabled so I don't see how this package could break your existing data anymore.

 Anasys Python Tools
 ========